MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 getUserID now retrieves the token as a parameter, then validates the token before returning the ID. updated dynamic posts page to reflect the above changes.

+### Sprint 3 - Commit 23 (feature/apiconnection)
+Moved addpost logic to newly created PostChanger component, acting as a dynamic way to add or edit posts. fixed bug in navbar directing to old newpost page when not logged in.
+Post drafts are no longer a feature planned for this sprint.
+There will still be approved and pending statuses.
+Note:
+Post status: Drafts can only be seen by the uploader. both edits and suggestions can be drafts.
+  pending: if a suggestion or a level 2 submits a post, it must be approved by a level 3 before it is finalized.
+Moved edit post & add post logic into hook: usePostChange, called in postChanger. created function getNameStatusStarter to generate relevant fields based on level & whether the user is adding or editing a post.
+Updated usePostChange to work with editing a post as well. implimented links to edit posts if authorised fixed a bug in searchfilter causing it to appear blank when editing a post.

 ## Currently working on:
 Implimenting Mock authentication where required.

 --
+Change auth into an API & store/ log every request

+--
 Fixing the timing of the fetchUserLevel function and its references

---
-impliment links to edit posts if authorised suggest post ID must be calculated when visiting

---
-Change auth into an API & store/ log every request improve the efficiency of fetchUserLevel in auth.
-It currently fetches the entire db, instead of just the user levels based on the ID.

 --
 Complete edit post functionality